- Status of Bills (current Session)

 The Sponsor of a Bill (an MLA) moves that a Bill be read a first time and introduced in the House.
 The motion is not debatable, but the MLA may offer a brief explanation of the Bill's purpose.

-A Bill passing Second Reading is referred to a Standing, or Special Committee (comprised of Members selected from both sides of the House) or to a Committee of the Whole House (comprised of all Members.)
-Usually after consultation with Opposition House Leaders, the Government House Leader determines the Committee that will examine a Bill.
+After a Bill has passed Second Reading it is referred to a Standing, or Special Committee (comprised of Members selected from both sides of the House) or to a Committee of the Whole House (comprised of all Members.)
+Usually after consultation with Opposition House Leaders, the Government House Leader decides which Committee will examine a Bill.

 Since the public has the opportunity to have direct input into the law making process, the committee stage is important.
 Members of the public may present oral and written submissions concerning proposed Bills.
 After the public has been heard from, the sponsor of the Bill and the Opposition Critics may make opening statements.
 The Committee then proceeds to a clause-by-clause consideration of the Bill.
 At this time, amendments may be proposed and considered.